 Section 12 would require minor political parties to hold state conventions with at least 500 delegates (up from 250 in current law) to nominate candidates for statewide offices.
 At least 200 convention delegates would be needed from a Congressional district to nominate a candidate for that office.
 Convention sizes would also increase for nominating candidates for Congressional or state legislative races.
 This would primarily affect the Libertarian Party of Iowa.
 Deeth is likely correct that the last two election results in Iowa’s third Congressional district inspired this provision.
 In 2018 and 2020, Democrat Cindy Axne won with less than 50 percent of the vote, and Libertarian Bryan Jack Holder was perceived to pull votes away from Republican David Young.

 Section 13 dramatically increases the number of signatures needed on nominating petitions for various offices.
-U.S. Senate candidates would need at least 3,500 signatures (up from 1,500 under current law), Candidates for statewide offices would need at least 2,500 signatures (also up from 1,500).
-U.S. House candidates would need at least 1,726 signatures; under current law the required total varies.
+U.S. Senate candidates would need at least 3,500 signatures (up from 1,500 under current law).
+Candidates for statewide offices would need at least 2,500 signatures (also up from 1,500).
+U.S. House candidates would need at least 1,726 signatures; in 2020 they needed 375.
 Signature requirements for various county and local offices would increase as well.

 Unlike previous bills introduced by Smith, this one does not change Iowa’s poll closing time from 9:00 pm to 8:00 pm.
 According to Deeth, the Iowa Secretary of State’s office has proposed shortening election day voting hours in its election bill.